Configure DNS for AWS inbound Private Link

 Address: 10.176.10.182

-The workspace URL should resolve to the private IP address of your VPC endpoint.
+The URL should resolve to the private IP address of your VPC endpoint.
 If you see a public IP address, verify your conditional forwarding rules and Route 53 configuration.

 If conditional forwarding to Route 53 isn't available in your environment, you can manually create a DNS zone and records in your corporate DNS server.
 This approach requires manual updates if VPC endpoint IP addresses change.